Oba-One/Log-Analysis/readme.md

 ## Project Overview
 The project requires students to create and use SQL queries to fetch results from a database of a newspaper website.The objective of this project is to demonstrate one's SQL and Query skills.
-The project requires creating multiple query.
+The project requires creating multiple queries.
 The database contains three tables.

 * The **authors** table includes information about the authors of articles.
 * The **articles** table includes the articles themselves.